Peter Corsell: Twenty First Century Utilities

-In 2015, after a five-year absence from the energy industry, Corsell cofounded Twenty First Century Utilities ("TFC Utilities") with former Goldman Sachs partner Larry Kellerman, who led the firm's electric power investment business between 2002 and 2010.
-TFC Utilities was an investment firm focused on acquiring and modernizing power generation assets and electric utility companies.
-In June 2016, Corsell and TFC Utilities cofounder Larry Kellerman appeared on the Charlie Rose show to discuss the ways in which TFC Utilities was contributing to the clean energy industry.
+In 2015, after a five-year absence from the energy industry, Corsell cofounded Twenty First Century Utilities ("TFC"), a private investment firm specializing in the electric power sector, with former Goldman Sachs partner, Larry Kellerman, who led the firm’s electric power investment business between 2002 and 2010.
+In June 2016, Corsell and Kellerman appeared on the Charlie Rose show to discuss the ways in which TFC was contributing to the clean energy industry.

-In November 2015, Corsell's investment firm, Twenty First Century Utilities acquired control of GridPoint for $62.5 million, enabling Corsell to retake control of the company.
-In 2017 and 2018, TFC Utilities completed multiple power purchase agreement (PPA) restructurings and was reported to be exploring electric utility acquisitions in Hawaii, South Carolina, and Bermuda.
+In November 2015, TFC acquired control of GridPoint for $62.5 million, enabling Corsell to retake control of the company.
+In 2017 and 2018, TFC completed multiple power purchase agreement (PPA) restructurings and was reported to be exploring electric utility acquisitions in Hawaii, South Carolina, and Bermuda.

-In July 2019, TFC Utilities was acquired by I Squared Capital, a global infrastructure investment firm with $38 billion of assets under management in the energy, utilities, telecom, transport, and social infrastructure sector.
-Corsell is currently a Partner at I Squared Capital, where he is a member of the firm's Operating Committee and created the firm’s technology investment strategy.
+In July 2019, TFC entered into a strategic partnership with I Squared Capital, a global infrastructure investment firm with $50 billion of assets under management in the energy, utilities, telecom, transport, and social infrastructure sector.
+Until 2026, Corsell was a Partner and member of the Operating Committee at I Squared, where he created the firm’s technology investment strategy.
+Corsell is currently an advisor to I Squared and Venture Partner to the firm’s technology funds.

-In January 2021, I Squared announced the acquisition of Atlantic Power Corporation on the TFC Utilities platform for approximately $1 billion; the deal closed in May 2021.
-Atlantic Power is a leading power generation and infrastructure company with a portfolio of assets in the United States and Canada.
-TFC Utilities was merged into Atlantic Power, and Corsell is currently Chairman of the Board of Directors at Atlantic Power & Utilities.
+In January 2021, I Squared announced the acquisition of Atlantic Power Corporation, a leading independent power producer (IPP) with a portfolio of assets across the United States and Canada, for approximately $1 billion.
+Corsell served as Chairman of the Board at Atlantic Power & Utilities until 2026.

 Other ventures

-Corsell has been a founder, board member and investor in several technology companies focused on clean technology, enterprise software, and cybersecurity.
+Corsell has been a cofounder, board member, and investor in several technology companies focused on energy technology, enterprise software, AI, and cybersecurity.

-In 2011, Corsell co-founded Hubub, an online community in which users created multimedia channels containing articles, images, and videos on topics of interest.
+In 2011, Corsell cofounded Hubub, an online community in which users created multimedia channels containing articles, images, and videos on topics of interest.
 In partnership with Bell Media, Hubub developed a significant following in Canada, and was featured in a 2015 Super Bowl commercial.
 In 2016, Hubub was acquired by Stagwell, a $3 billion digital marketing services conglomerate founded by Mark Penn and backed by Steve Ballmer, and the company was renamed Stagwell Technologies.

-In 2018, Corsell co-founded HighDegree, a cybersecurity startup focused on reducing digital advertising fraud, which was acquired by IronNet, the publicly traded cybersecurity company founded by General Keith Alexander in 2019.
+In 2018, Corsell cofounded HighDegree, a cybersecurity startup focused on reducing digital advertising fraud, which was acquired by IronNet, the publicly traded cybersecurity company founded by General Keith Alexander in 2019.

 In 2020, Corsell signed a letter stating that the Hunter Biden laptop has "earmarks" of an "information operation"; some later evidence was to the contrary.

+In 2024, Corsell launched Saige, a boutique digital transformation agency that spun out from Stagwell's internal innovation group.
+Saige has since grown into a leading AI strategy and consulting firm, developing technology solutions for organizations such as the NHL and Alaska Department of Revenue.